Xeift/Kizmeow-Telegram-Discord-Bot/README.md

 Click [here](https://github.com/Xeift/Kizmeow-Telegram-Discord-Bot/archive/refs/heads/main.zip) to download zip first.

+If you don't want to download any file on your precious computer, you can run CLI on cloud first.

+[click me](https://replit.com/@xeiftc/Kizmeow-Telegram-Discord-Bot#main.py) to run CLI on Replit.

 There are two interface, GUI and CLI.

 You can choose one you desire.
 If you're not familiar with Python, I suggest you use GUI.